How UX affects SEO

-Today, Google pays a lot of attention to user interests and experiences.
-That’s why UI/UX design has become an integral part of website optimization.
+Google pays a lot of attention to user interests and experiences, which is why UI/UX design has become an integral part of website optimization.

-This article will explain what lies behind these abbreviations and how UI/UX affects SEO.
+In this article, we will explain what lies behind these abbreviations and how user experience affects SEO.

 What are UX and UI?

-Technically, UX includes site navigation, interface design, menu functionality, content, and page interaction.
-But it’s one side of the coin.
-The question is how the website communicates with users and how quickly and easily they can get what they came for.
+From a technical standpoint, UX includes various elements such as site navigation, interface design, menu functionality, content, and page interaction.
+But this only makes up one side of the coin.
+Equally important is how effectively the website communicates with users and how seamlessly they can get what they came for.

-UI or user interface is what the website’s interface looks like.
-The interface consists of buttons, texts, images, fields, animations, and everything the user interacts with.
+On the other hand, UI, or user interface, refers to the visual appearance of the website’s interface.
+The interface consists of buttons, texts, images, fields, animations, and everything else that the user interacts with.

 In general, the differences between UI and UX can be summarized as follows: